 - Applied Communicable Disease Control

-I am a tutor to students for the MSc Control of Infectious Disease and MSc Public Health for Development.
-I also supervise MSc thesis summer projects.
+I am a tutor to students for the MSc Control of Infectious Disease and MSc Public Health for Development, and supervise MSc thesis summer projects.
+I also lecture externally at Imperial University.